acbsp/bonafide.guru/en/contents.rst

 thus baffling the self-conceited fools, who think themselves to be experts in Sastras.
 When the plays of Lord Caytanya were coming to an end His close companions asked Him: What will happen after your departure?
-Who will continue your play, Your Mission of Sankirtana?
+Who will continue your play, Your Mission of Saṅkīrtana?
 Gauranga answered: **"My General will come and continue My Mission".**
 Pure devotees and close companions of Lord Caytanya immediately guessed whom He meant and started exclaiming in enthusiasm "Haribol!
 Haribol!"
 They were happy to hear from Lord Caytanya about such an amazing play of Radha and Krishna.
 Who can speak in this way? **"My General will come!"** Only the spouse can speak so of his wife. **"My General!"**
-This means that Krishna-Caytanya spoke of Srimati Radharani.
+This means that Krishna-Caytanya spoke of Śrīmatī Radharani.
 And here came the time, and appeared the "General" of Lord Gauranga – this is Srila Prabhupada.